inventree/InvenTree/SECURITY.md

 Someone from the InvenTree development team will acknowledge your email as soon as possible, and indicate the next steps in handling your security report.

 The team will endeavour to keep you informed of the progress towards a fix for the issue, and subsequent release to the stable and development code branches.
+Where possible, the issue will be resolved within 90 dates of reporting.